ACT DR6 Insights on the Inflationary Attractor models and Reheating: Results

 \subsubsection{\textit{E-model}}

-Figs.~\ref{fig:nsrE}, \ref{fig:w13} and \ref{fig:Tre_constraints} illustrate the predictions of the E-model in the $(n_s, r)$ plane for various combinations of the parameter $\alpha$ and the reheating EoS parameter $w_\phi$.
+Figs.~\ref{fig:nsrE} and \ref{fig:w13} illustrate the predictions of the E-model in the $(n_s, r)$ plane for various combinations of the parameter $\alpha$ and the reheating EoS parameter $w_\phi$.
 For reheating scenarios with $w_\phi < 1/3$, the combined current dataset P-ACT-LB-BK18 imposes a lower bound on the reheating temperature, while the upper bound is determined by the assumption of instantaneous reheating.
 Conversely, for $w_\phi > 1/3$, the situation is reversed.
-The upper bound on the reheating temperature is set by the aforementioned dataset, whereas the lower bound is fixed by BBN or limits on the effective number of relativistic species $\Delta N_{\rm eff}$ considering the overproduction of the PGWs.
+The upper bound on the reheating temperature is set by the aforementioned dataset, whereas the lower bound is fixed by BBN or limits on the effective number of relativistic species $\Delta N_{\rm eff}$ considering the PGWs.
 For the matter-like reheating case ($w_\phi = 0$), the model predictions lie marginally within the $2\sigma$ confidence region for certain values of $\alpha$.
-However, the well-known Higgs-Starobinsky model, corresponding to $\alpha = 1$ and $n = 1$, is excluded at the $2\sigma$ level based on the P-ACT-LB-BK18 dataset, as also pointed out in \cite{Drees:2025ngb}.
+However, the well-known Higgs-Starobinsky model, corresponding to $\alpha = 1$ and $n = 1$ of $\alpha-$ attractor E-model, is excluded at the $2\sigma$ level based on the P-ACT-LB-BK18 dataset, as shown in the upper left panel of Fig. \ref{fig:nsrE}~\footnote{However, in Ref.~\cite{Haque:2025uis}, we have shown that by treating the reheating EoS as a free parameter, the Higgs-Starobinsky model remains consistent with the current observational data within the $2\sigma$ confidence level, even for a stiff EoS.}.
 As $w_\phi$ increases, the predicted values of $(n_s, r)$ shift rightward in the plane, moving into better agreement with observational constraints.
 This leads to a broader allowed parameter space, not only for inflationary parameters such as $\alpha$, but also for post-inflationary quantities like $T_{\text{RH}}$ and the inflaton coupling.
-However, for stiff equations of state with $w_\phi \gtrsim 0.6$, the constraints from PGW overproduction become significant.
+However, for stiff EoS with $w_\phi \gtrsim 0.6$, the constraints from PGW overproduction become significant.
 For example, the upper limit on $\alpha$ for $w_\phi = 9/11$ is tightened from $16.5$ to $11.7$ due to the overproduction of PGWs.
-The detailed numerical results are presented in Table ~\ref{tab:model_constraint} for E-model considering different values of $w_{\phi}$.
+The detailed numerical results are presented in Table~\ref{tab:model_constraint_self_resonance} for E-model considering different values of $w_{\phi}$.
 Our finding shows that $\w=1/3$ aligns with the $2\sigma$ limit of the dataset for $\alpha\in[4,7]$.